Doctors (2000 TV series): Awards and nominations

 In 2003, Doctors was nominated for Best British Soap at the British Soap Awards for the first time, where it has been nominated annually since.
-The next year, Doctors won their first award at the British Soap Awards, when they won Best Single Episode for "Say A Little Prayer".
+The next year, Doctors won their first award at the 2004 British Soap Awards, when they won Best Single Episode for "Say A Little Prayer".
 In 2005, Andrea Green won the British Soap Award for Best Newcomer for her role as Sarah Finch.
 At the 2009 British Soap Awards, Vivien's rape won the award for Best Storyline; Carey also won the award for Best Female Dramatic Performance for her role in the storyline.
 The storyline was nominated again at the 2018 ceremony in the category of Greatest Moment.
 Also at the 2018 ceremony, Doctors won a shared award with fellow BBC soap EastEnders.
-Both soaps won the award for Scene of the Year; the first time two soaps have won a singular award.
-At the 2019 ceremony, Moyle received the Best Comedy Performance award for her portrayal of Valerie.
-Doctors won Best Single Episode once again in 2022 for "Three Consultations and a Funeral", with the panel stating that if the episode had aired in a primetime slot, it could have won a BAFTA Award.Doctors is nominated annually at the Inside Soap Awards.
+Both soaps won the award for Scene of the Year; this marked the first time two soaps won a singular award.
+At the 2018 ceremony, Ian Midlane won the Best Comedy Performance accolade for his role as Al; Sarah Moyle received the award a year later for her portrayal of Valerie.
+Doctors won Best Single Episode once again in 2022 for "Three Consultations and a Funeral", with the panel stating that if the episode had aired in a primetime slot, it could have won a BAFTA Award.
+In 2023, Jan Pearson and Chris Walker won the Best On-Screen Partnership accolade for a second time, after winning it previously in 2010.Doctors is nominated annually at the Inside Soap Awards.
 Laidlaw won the award for Best Daytime Star for her role as Mrs Tembe in 2017, while the soap itself won Best Daytime Soap the following year.
 The soap has also received annual longlist nominations from the National Television Awards, with Walsh having two nominations for her role as Zara Carmichael.
 At the Royal Television Society Midlands Awards, Miles has won the award for Acting Performance of the Year twice, in 2013 and 2017.
 Doctors has also won the Drama award three times at the ceremony.
 At the 2021 ceremony, Lucy Benjamin won the Acting Performance award for her role as Jan Fisher in the episode "Three Consultations and a Funeral", which also won the award in the Scripted category.
 In 2017, the Writers' Guild of Great Britain awarded the soap for Best Long Running TV Series.
 Later that year, script editor Ahmed won the Services to Media award at the British Muslim Awards.